cloud-gov/pages-core/docs/DEVELOPMENT.md

 ### Queue Jobs

 Queue jobs are actions that add a job to a queue and are kept in the [./api/queue-jobs](../api/queue-jobs) directory.
 The `QueueJobs` class provides methods to add jobs to a variety of queues.
 These methods should normally take two arguments.
-The first argument should be the message/data the worker will recieve to process the job.
+The first argument should be the message/data the worker will receive to process the job.
 The second argument should be the job priority number.

 Site build jobs use the CF Task functionality to remotely execute the command on the independently deployed pages-build-container app.
 To successfully build a site, the site build job passes the build params when executing a new site build.
 The command and params are sent via the CF API using the [startSiteBuildTask](../api/utils/cfApiClient.js) method where the method also encrypts the params sent to the CF Tasks via the [Encryptor](../api/services/Encryptor.js).
 When the site build is executed on the pages-build-container app, it decrypts the site params and starts the build process.
 The pages-core and pages-build-container apps share the user-provided service `pages-<env>-encryption` to encrypt and decrypt the params with a shared key.